0xmycf/Advent-of-code/2024/day03/readme.md

 data Memory
   = Memory
       { _sum  :: Sum Int
-      , q3num :: Σ'
+        -- ^ Sum is a monoid over +, you can think of sum as just an Integer , q3num :: Σ'
+        -- ^ will be empty if we're not in q3 to q5
       , q5num :: Σ'
+        -- ^ will be empty if we're not in q5
       }
   deriving (Show)